shcheglovdmitriy/BI_Dashboards/README.md

-Rep for viewing screenshots, source files of dashboards and cases completed on the basis of task from companies.
+Rep for viewing screenshots and source files of dashboards based on an arbitrary Datasets.